UzixLS/mist1010-board/README.md

     * reverted to old reset circuit
     * various minor changes in board layout
 * Rev.C1:
-    * changed R47 from 220Ω to 1kΩ to reduce power led bightness
+    * changed R47 from 220Ω to 1kΩ to reduce power led brightness
     * slightly moved C87 and C89

 ### Useful links